anuragkumarak95/wordnet/README.md

     '''
     ```

-1. To create a Word Network, use :
+1. To create a Word `Network`, use :

     ```python
     form wordnet import generate_net